agarsev/quevedo/docs/config.md

 # first one will be used as title for the annotation in the web listing.
 meta_tags = [ "filename", "meaning" ]

+# Flags are also meta tags, but can only be true/false.
+They are displayed in
+# the web interface as checkboxes with the icon set here.
+flags = { done = "✔️", problem = "⚠️", notes = "📝" }

 annotation_help = """
 Write here any help for annotators, like lists of graphemes or other instructions.
 For example:

 Make boxes slightly larger than the graphemes, not too tight.
 """

+config_version = 1 # Version of quevedo dataset schema, not of dataset data

+# Number of folds to split annotations into, and which to use for training and
+# which to use for testing
+folds = 10
+train_folds = [0,1,2,3,4,5,6,7]
+test_folds = [8,9]

 [darknet]
 path = "darknet/darknet"